ukaea/hdc/doxy/README.md

 ```
 cd hdc_new
 mkdir build cd build
+# In order to build this with different version of Python,
+# try to set -DPYTHON_LIBRARY and -DPYTHON_INCLUDE_DIR command line arguments.
+# For example on abacus run:
+# cmake -DPYTHON_LIBRARY=/sw/python2/anaconda3/lib/libpython3.4m.so -DPYTHON_INCLUDE_DIR=/sw/python2/anaconda3/include/python3.4m/ ..

 cmake ..
 # In order to build with debug output run the following line:
 # cmake -DDEBUG=ON